rubymonsters/testing-for-beginners/source/05-rspec/04-advanced.md

 * `let` allows you to dynamically define a method that will return the given value.
 We use this to define the only varying bit of data: the `year`.
+  It is important to note that `let` memoizes the result.
+I.e. it only calls the block once.
+Also, it only executes the block when you actually call it.
 * `subject` is a convenience helper that lets us specify the "thing" that is under test.
-In our case that's a `User` instance.
+In our case that's a `User` instance. `subject` also memoizes the result.
+And just like `let`, it also only executes the block when you actually call it.
 * `should` assumes that we want to test the `subject`.
 It is a shorthand for `expect(subject).to` (while `should_not` is the corresponding shorthand for `expect(subject).not_to`).